kaka-zuumi/VENUSpy/README.md

 ### PSI4

-To use PSI4, it can be installed with conda.
+To use PSI4, it can be installed with `conda`.
 You can create a conda environment for it like so:

 ```
 conda create --name psi4md psi4 ase -c conda-forge